os-climate/sostrades-dev-tools/docs/source/user_manual.md

 - the **action** bar
 - the **treeview** of the study

-A study can be in 2 different mode: read only and edition.
+A study can be in 2 different modes: read only and edition.
 The read only mode is available once the study is computed and its status is DONE.
-In read only, the data are not editable and the study is as it was at the end of the last computation.
+In read only, the data are not editable, and the study is as it was at the end of the last computation.
 If the study is edited (a user changes a parameter value), the read only mode is no more available as the study status is at CONFIGURE again.
 (see [Section 4.2 Read Only and Edition mode](#section-42-read-only-and-edition-mode))